tanveer-hussain/Baby-behavior-monitoring-IoT/README.md

 ![Figure-2](https://user-images.githubusercontent.com/40714349/82878539-956b0e80-9f76-11ea-9993-06267476096e.jpg)

 2. Optical flow (method 2) <br />
-Optical flow motion detection technique is used to estimate the motion in two consecutive frames of video sequence as shown in Figure.
-3. Optical flow uses the following steps. <br />
+Optical flow motion detection technique is used to estimate the motion in two consecutive frames of video sequence as shown in <b> Figure.
+3 </b>.
+Optical flow uses the following steps. <br />
 •	Consecutive frames at time (t, t + 1) are converted into HSI color model. <br />
 •	These frames are input to optical flow algorithm which detects the flow. <br />
 •	Flow is converted into binary, and maximum flow regions inside binary image are selected as motion area. <br />